UniSA VCIE Scholarship student wins prestigious Merdeka Award 2019

 “As a Malaysian, I was very honoured to win.
 I think this is a great platform for me to further promote Malaysia in South Australia.”

 During her time at UniSA, Mytheli has fully explored many options to gain experience and engage with the community.

 “Studying at UniSA has been great.
 I got to experience new opportunities that I wouldn’t have thought I’d be able to do.
 For example, I was able to take on an internship at a financial services firm here in Adelaide.
 It was a very good experience because the semester before my internship I studied Taxation Law and during the internship I worked with the accounting team doing tax returns for clients.
 So what I studied I got to apply directly.”

-Other opportunities Mytheli has explored include doing a research placement on the topic of Sustainability Accounting and participating in a Business Career Mentorship program at the UniSA Business School.
+Other opportunities Mytheli has explored include doing a research placement on the topic of Sustainability Accounting and participating in a Business Career Mentorship program at UniSA Business.
 “All these things enhanced my experience as a student at UniSA,” says Mytheli.

 When asked if she has any advice for future international students, Mytheli counsels, “I would like to tell future international students that UniSA provides a lot of opportunities.
 It’s not about you sitting down and waiting for them.
 So my only advice is to be more proactive and seek as many opportunities as you can and make full use of them.”